MysteriousJ/Joystick-Input-Examples/README.md

 TLDR: if you're a solo indie developer who just wants good basic joystick support, use SDL Game Controller.
 It's a well designed library that offloads tons of headaches.

 The `src` folder contains small example programs to illustrate implementation details.
-You can build the Windows examples in Visual Studio by opening `Joystick Input Examples.sln` in the `vs` folder, or by running `build.bat` with a Visual Studio developer command line.
+You can build the Windows examples in Visual Studio by opening `Joystick Input Examples.sln` in the `vs` folder, or by running the `build` batch files with a Visual Studio developer command line.
 The [combined.cpp](src/combined.cpp) example uses RawInput and XInput to demonstrate a more complete Windows implementation.
 You can build the Linux examples by running `make`.

 Special thanks to Handmade Network for fostering a community that values exploring details, as well as Martins for sharing his limitless knowledge.